 Mission: To provide the youth with a voice to empower the community through positive impact and growth, one grant at a time.

 - Review grant applications and make recommendations to the Board of Directors of the Otsego Community Foundation on the distribution of grants that impact the youth of the county.

 The Otsego Community Foundations initially created YAC in 1994 with a $1 million dollar challenge grant from the W.K.
 Kellogg Foundation through the Michigan Community Foundations Youth Project.
 The purpose of the Youth Project was to encourage youth development in local communities throughout the state while strengthening community foundation leadership and grantmaking capacity.
 The OCF YAC was established to oversee a permanently endowed Youth Fund and to make grant recommendations to the Board of Directors.
-Since its inception, the Youth Fund has granted more then $30,000 to projects that impact the youth of our county.
+Since its inception, the Youth Fund has granted more than $50,000 to projects that impact the youth of our county.

 The YAC meets monthly during the school year to learn and access the needs of the youth in Otsego County.
 These dedicated students:

 - Administer the Youth Needs Survey and the Teacher Needs Survey in the community.

 - Review grant proposals.